mhx/dwarfs/README.md

 `ccache` and `ninja` are optional, but help with a speedy compile.

-Depending on your distibution, you'll need to build and install static versions of some libraries, e.g. `libarchive` and `libmagic` for Ubuntu:
+Depending on your distribution, you'll need to build and install static versions of some libraries, e.g. `libarchive` and `libmagic` for Ubuntu:

 ```